biodiversity.earth

 Restores native forest species across degraded land in the Congo Basin, one of the world's most biodiverse regions.
 The project targets areas with high deforestation pressure and works alongside local communities to establish long-term ecological corridors.

-Native canopy species: 47 recorded
+Native canopy species: 47 recorded (as recorded in the project baseline survey)

 Satellite-monitored